 On this Mondays edition of A Community Affair on Rowan Radio, WGLS Public Affairs Director Jackson Baird chats with Heather Simmons to discuss the latest developmental boom occurring at Rowan Boulevard.
 Simmons and Baird discuss how the current state of Rowan Boulevard has come to be and what else will be coming to the area in the near future.

 WGLS Public Affairs Director Jackson Baird welcomes Republican candidate Steve Lonegan and Democratic candidate Cory Booker onto the show to discuss the hot button issues of this election, their individual strategies and what they can expect out of their opponent.
-Then, in the second half of the program, Baird speaks with Harry Hurley, a political radio talk show host in Atlantic City for over 20 years, to get his take on what to look for in the waning days of the election and what each candid
+Then, in the second half of the program, Baird speaks with Harry Hurley, a political radio talk show host in Atlantic City for over 20 years, to get his take on what to look for in the waning days of the election.

 On this weeks edition of A Community Affair, Erica Milbourne steps in as guest host to talk to former school super intendment Dr. Phillip Cicerro.
 Dr. Cicerro talks about his book The Seven Deadly Sins of the K-12 Education System and also speaks about how homework quality is more important than homework quantity.